BenAHammond/v0-mcp-server/README.md

 ## Usage

-Simply ask Claude to create or modify components:
+Simply ask your LLM to create or modify components:

 > "Create a modern login form with email validation"